For the complete documentation index, see llms.txt. Markdown versions of all docs pages are available by appending .md to any docs URL.

 Customize waypoint resources

-When Istio provisions a waypoint, Istio generates a Deployment and Service named after the Gateway resource.
+When Istio provisions a waypoint, Istio generates a Deployment and Service with the same name as the Gateway resource (unlike ingress gateway classes, istio-waypoint does not append a class-name suffix).
 Use the spec.infrastructure field on the Gateway to customize labels, annotations, and deeper resource configuration without managing the generated resources directly.

 Labels and annotations